Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Canada Day in Port Coquitlam

-Canada Day in Port Coquitlam begins with a pancake breakfast and finishes with fireworks.
-In between there is a fishing derby and live performances.
+Canada Day in Port Coquitlam begins with a pancake breakfast and fishing derby.
+Afternoon and evening celebrations take place at Castle Park from noon until 10:00 pm.

 Canada Day in Squamish